 Schedule and pay: This position is part-time, approximately 15-20 hours per week with weekday and weekend shifts required.
 There is some flexibility in scheduling.
 Pay rate is $14 per hour.

 Traveling Science Support Volunteers

 Help the Traveling Science Workshop program prepare materials for children to use in our workshops!
 Hands-on learning is at the heart of each workshop we share, and a lot of time goes into the preparation of materials.
 Volunteer and learn about some of these fun projects while you cut, fold, sort, and count.
 We encourage friends to volunteer together.
 We offer a flexible schedule that includes 2 to 3 hours/week for four or more weeks throughout the summer.
-If interested, please email Jill Foster or call 978-264-4200 ext.
-118 to learn more.
+If interested, please email Jill Foster to learn more.